marco-buratto/lampone-pi/README.md

 **Install the qemu box**

 This procedure automates the installation of a VirtualBox environment (Debian Buster x86_64) in which a qemu installation of Debian Buster arm64 is present.
-The "qemu box" will be used to *build a live image of Debian Buster for arm64* and then *write the image* to a SD card in a way it is compatible with a Raspberry Pi.
+The qemu box will be used to *build a live image of Debian Buster for arm64* and then *write the image* to a SD card in a way it is compatible with a Raspberry Pi.
 The qemu box is not required if you can manage to set up a qemu installation and run the *lampone-install.sh* within a Linux box (see later on).

-*Requirements* (you need to install the following prerequisites in your operating system before running the "qemu box" installation):
+*Requirements* (you need to install the following prerequisites in your operating system before running the qemu box installation):
  - VirtualBox (with guest additions)
  - Vagrant
  - from a terminal: *vagrant plugin install vagrant-reload*